Johnkonstantin88/nanny-services/README.md

 ## Desktop version of the application
 **The following technologies were used:**
   React + TypeScript + Vite;
-  TanSTack Query as state manager;
+  TanStack Query as state manager;
-  Firebase Firestore as backend;
+  Firebase for authentication with Firestore database;
   Tailwind CSS.

 ### Technical task: